Person smiling and looking down at their tablet.

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all South Carolina businesses that have four or more employees.

-Who needs workers’ comp in South Carolina?
+Who needs workers’ compensation insurance in South Carolina?

 Each state has different workers’ compensation laws, and in South Carolina, workers’ compensation insurance is mandatory for all employers with four or more employees.
 This includes full-time employees, part-time employees, and family members who work for the business (unpaid or paid).